Claims Against A Council

-If you have had any kind of injury on property that is owned by the local authority, you could be able to make a compensation claim against the council if you can prove it has been negligent.
+If you have had any kind of injury on property owned by the local authority, you could be able to make a compensation claim against the council.

 Common Compensation Claims Against A Local Council

 Many public areas are owned and maintained by the council.
 The following are types of claims that are made frequently against a local authority:

 - Slips, trips and falls. e.g. if you have tripped over a concrete slab that has been raised and caused a hazard.